NBTVerification/nbtverification.github.io/README.md

-# nbtverification.github.io
+# NBTVerification
+**What is it?**
-Verification test for Google ReCaptcha.
+This platform is a verification test for Google ReCaptcha.